andrechristikan/ack-nestjs-boilerplate-docs/getting-started/readme.md

 For detail information about environment, please read this section below

-<button-jump-to name="Usage Document section Environment" link="/usage/environment.md"></button-jump-to>
+<button-jump-to name="Jump To Usage Documentation" link="/#/usage/readme"></button-jump-to>

 ## Database

 !> Mongodb instance must with replication set, cause we need to implement `mongoose transaction.`

+First create database `ack` from our App.
-If you don't know how to create mongodb, please follow official mongodb instructions.
+If you don't know how to create mongodb database, [please follow official mongodb instructions](https://www.mongodb.com/basics/create-database).

-<button-jump-to name="Mongodb official document" link="/getting-started/adjust-mongoose-setting.md"></button-jump-to>
+### Database Migration

+!> Only for initial purpose.

-Database migration ack-nestjs-boilerplate-mongoose used [NestJs-Command](#) to do that.&#x20;
+Database migration ack-nestjs-boilerplate-mongoose used [NestJs-Command](https://gitlab.com/aa900031/nestjs-command) to do that.&#x20;

 For migrate.